bbauska/JS-Eloquent/README.md

 It is possible to target things other than tag names in CSS rules.
 A rule for .abc applies to all elements with &quot;abc&quot; in their class attributes.
-A rule for \\#xyz applies to the element with an id attribute of &quot;xyz&quot; (which should be unique within the document).
+A rule for &bsol;&bsol;#xyz applies to the element with an id attribute of &quot;xyz&quot; (which should be unique within the document).

 .subtle { color: gray;